apache/sedona/README.md

 ## Required input spatial dataset schema

+GeoSpark supports either Comma-Separated Values (CSV) or Tab-separated values (TSV) as the input format.
+Users only need to specify input format as Splitter and the start column of spatial info in one tuple as Offset when call Constructors.

 ### Point

-(Longitude, Latitude)
+Tuple(column, column,..., Longitude, Latitude, column, column,...)

 ### Rectangle

-(Longitude 1, Longitude 2, Latitude 1, Latitude 2)
+(column, column,...,Longitude 1, Longitude 2, Latitude 1, Latitude 2,column, column,...)

 Two pairs of longitude and latitude present the vertexes lie on the diagonal of one rectangle.

 ### Polygon

-(Longitude 1, Latitude 1, Longitude 2, Latitude 2, ...)
+(column, column,...,Longitude 1, Latitude 1, Longitude 2, Latitude 2, ...)

 Each tuple contains unlimited points.